avramovics/metarnakvadrat/README DOCKER INSTALL ON EC2.txt

+Firs of all dont use ngix!
+Disable Nginx to Prevent it from Starting on Boot
+$ sudo systemctl stop nginx

+Step 2: Verify Nginx is Stopped
+$sudo systemctl disable nginx

+You can check if Nginx has stopped by running:
+$sudo systemctl status nginx

 install Docker using apt if you are using an EC2 instance running a Debian-based distribution such as Ubuntu.
 Here are the steps to install Docker on an Ubuntu EC2 instance:

 1. Update the package index